MarcoJanse/github-foundation/MS-Learn/github-foundation-msLearn-notes.md

     - A service level agreement for 99.9% monthly uptime
     - Option to centrally manage policy and billing for multiple GitHub.com organizations with an enterprise account
     - Option to provision and manage the user accounts for your developers, by using Enterprise Managed Users

+## GitHub Codespaces

+- Default timeout for codespace is 30 minutes
+- Default retention for inactive codespace is 30 days